High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 According to Lifeline 24- These are the top conditions affecting people over the age of 50.

 These conditions will dramatically change your life insurance rates.
-These will place you in high risk life insurance classes.
+These will place you in high risk insurance classes.
 It is going to be the underwriting process and diligence of your agent that gives you a chance at affordable life insurance rates.
 Let’s break down an example of some basic underwriting of one of these conditions.

 Diabetes- Type 1 and Type 2- A glance at the Underwriting Guidelines

-Agent’s, including myself at Good Life Protection, are experts at understanding where to begin the process with underwriting for high risk life insurance.
+Agent’s, including myself at Good Life Protection, are experts at understanding where to begin the process with underwriting for high risk life policies.
 In this example, we would start by looking at your medical condition in an advance underwriting engine.
 This is for type 2 Diabetes.
 This is going to give us a baseline of where to begin the process with you.
 These results are linked to all the most reputable companies that Good Life Protection represents.

 Terms Included in this example-